CamPrice562/Threat-Hunts/The Buyer.md

 ## 📎 Analyst Notes

-- This was the analyst's first completed threat hunt.
-All 40 questions across 12 sections were solved independently.
 - The investigation was conducted 47 days post-incident.
 MDE had no data.
 All findings came from Azure Log Analytics.
 - The hardest question was Q14 (named pipe access).
 The breakthrough came from shifting the search angle from processes connecting to lsass to pipes named lsass.
 - Q6 (cdn.cloud-endpoint.net) only appeared in DeviceNetworkEvents on AS-SRV.
 A broad cross-table search across all devices was required to surface it.